Powder Magazine – Charleston, South Carolina

 The former magazine served many different functions over the following decades, including use as a stable, print shop, and a carriage house.
 In 1902 the magazine was purchased by the National Society of the Colonial Dames of America in the State of South Carolina, preserving the historic building and converting it into a museum, as it remains today.

-The Powder Magazine is listed in the National Register, which adds the following details:
+The Powder Magazine is listed in the National Register:

 The Powder Magazine is a visible reminder of the era of the Lord Proprietors and their founding government of the Carolinas, of the fortifications which protected the city and made Charleston one of three fortified cities on the eastern seaboard of British Colonial America.
 It is the oldest public building in the state of South Carolina.
 Originally, the Powder Magazine was a brick building with a four-sided pyramidal roof intersected by two gables on each side.
 The roof tile is a Mediterranean type similar to that used on some of Charleston’s oldest buildings.